philipnilsson/Badness10k/hakyll/posts/2016-08-10-functional-patterns-monoid-morphism.markdown

 would need to introduce equivalence classes, and their interactions with monoid structure, which we will not do or explain here.

-We note that any partitioning of a set over an equvalence relation induces a monoid morphism to the set of partitions as long as the composition respects the equivalence.
-We challenge the interested reader to find out more.
+Instead we note that any partitioning of a set over an equvalence relation induces a monoid morphism to the set of partitions as long as the composition respects the equivalence and challenge the interested reader to find out more.

 De Morgan's Laws